POLLEN SEASON

 Abstract

-The indicator describes the timing of the pollination period for a specific botanical family over the course of the year.
-The start and end dates, as well as the duration of the pollen season for a given family, vary by location due to the high sensitivity of pollination to local meteorological and climatic conditions.
-It is important to note that the duration of the pollen season is not directly correlated with the total amount of airborne pollen.
-A comparative analysis of the start and end dates of the monitored families' pollination can reveal the presence of airborne pollen, in certain locations, even during the months of January and December.
+The indicator describes the times of pollination of a specific botanical family during the year.
+The start and end dates and duration of a family's pollen season change based on location, because pollination is extremely sensitive to weather and climate differences.
+It should be noted that the duration of the pollen season is not related to the greater or lesser quantity of airborne pollen.
+The comparative examination of the data of the beginning and end of pollination of the monitored families can highlight the presence of airborne pollen, for some locations, even in the months of January and December.

 Description

-The start and end dates of the pollination period (calculated according to Jäger’s method), its duration, the peak concentration day, and the Annual Pollen Integral (see the “Allergenic and Annual Pollen Integral” indicator) constitute the key information describing the pollen season.
-This indicator is computed for each of the seven most allergenic botanical taxa widely present across the national territory: Asteraceae (also referred to as Compositae), Betuloideae and Coryloideae (subfamilies of Betulaceae, encompassing taxa formerly classified under the Betulaceae and Corylaceae families), Cupressaceae and Taxaceae (considered jointly), Oleaceae, Poaceae (also known as Gramineae), and Urticaceae.
+The start and end dates of pollination (calculated according to the Jäger criterion), its duration, the peak of maximum pollen concentration (together with the Annual Pollen Integral, see the indicator "Allergenic and Annual Pollen Integral") are the main information describing the pollen season.
+This indicator is calculated for each of the seven most allergenic botanical taxa among those widespread on the national territory: the Asteraceae (also called Compositae ), the Betuloideae and the Coryloideae (subfamilies of the Betulaceae which group taxa distinct in the past in the families Betulaceae and Corylaceae ), the Cupressaceae and Taxaceae (counted together), the Oleaceae, the Poaceae (also called Gramineae) and the Urticaceae.

 Purpose

-Describe the presence in the atmosphere and the spatial and temporal patterns of allergenic pollen potentially hazardous to human health.
+Describe the presence in the atmosphere and the trend in space and time of allergenic pollens potentially dangerous to human health.

 Policy relevance and utility for users